Effective Message Hiding with Order-Preserving Mechanisms: Introduction

-To address these challenges, as shown in \cref{fig:compare_message_encoding}(b), we leverage on MLP to design a more appropriate method for message encoding.
-The MLP-based message encoding phase can maintain the local order of small message segments.
-And the Multi-Head Self-Attention (\msa)~\cite{vaswani2017attention} and positional embeddings (PEs) help to encode the message features while explicitly adding global order information to the encoded message features.
-In this context, \text{``local''} refers to the order within a message segment, while \text{``global''} refers to the sequential order of the message segments.
-For message and image fusion, as shown in \cref{fig:compare_message_encoding}(d), we use \wmsafull~(\wmsa) to address the limitation of receptive fields in the CNN-based structure, enabling global interactions between the uncorrelated message and image features.
+To address these challenges, as shown in \cref{fig:compare_message_encoding}(b), we leverage Multi-Layer Perceptrons (MLP) to design a more appropriate method for message encoding.
+The MLP-based message encoding phase can focus on small and complete message segments individually.
+Later, the Multi-Head Self-Attention (\msa)~\cite{vaswani2017attention} and positional embeddings (PEs) help to globally encode the message features while explicitly adding sequential information to the encoded message features.
+For message and image fusion, as shown in \cref{fig:compare_message_encoding}(d), we use \wmsafull~(\wmsa) to address the limitation of receptive fields in the CNN-based structure, enabling global interactions between message and image features.